georgeantonopoulos/W_Hotbox_Nuke16/README.md

 ## License

 This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.
-The original work was created by Wouter Gilsing, and this repository contains modifications for Nuke 16 compatibility by George Antonopoulos.
+The original work was created by Wouter Gilsing,